johnmackintosh/popthemes/readme.md

 ## What?

-This is a collection of colour palettes based on (mainly) 90s pop album covers.
-(The Bangles are in because ‘Hazy Shade of Winter’ absolutely rules)
+This is a collection of colour palettes based (mainly) on pop album covers.

 Featuring: